Sign and Relevance Learning: Discussion

-However, do reward related neuromodulators convey error signals as it has been the dominant paradigm during the last two decades \cite{Schultz97}?
-Serotonin appears to rather code reward expectation \citep{Li2016} which could at best be called a ``rectified'' reward prediction error.
-Similarly, the negative response of dopamine neurons to a negative reward expectation has been declared as unreliable by \citet{schultz04} due to its low baseline firing rate of approximately 1~Hz, resulting in a very low signal to noise ratio.
-A different interpretation for both the serotonin and also the dopamine signal is that of a relevance signal \citep{Porr2007} ramping up or enabling plasticity \citep{Lovinger2010,Iigaya2018} while local plasticity learning rules determine if synaptic weights undergo \acf{ltp} or \acf{ltd} \citep{Castellani01,Inglebert2020}.
+However, it remains unclear whether reward-related neuromodulators convey error signals, as has been the dominant paradigm over the last two decades \citep{Schultz97}.
+Serotonin, for example, appears to encode both reward and punishment expectation \citep{Li2016,Crockett2009,10.7554/eLife.06346}.
+We have mathematically subsumed this into a ``modulus'', but in the neurophysiological context, it may be more appropriate to refer to it as a ``relevance signal'' because it switches on plasticity, as suggested by \citet{Porr2007}.
+Similarly, the negative response of dopamine neurons to a negative reward expectation has been deemed unreliable by \citet{schultz04} themselves, due to its low baseline firing rate of approximately 1 Hz, which leads to a very low signal-to-noise ratio.
+A different interpretation for both the serotonin and dopamine signals is that of a relevance signal \citep{Porr2007}, ramping up or enabling plasticity \citep{Lovinger2010, Iigaya2018}, while local plasticity learning rules determine if synaptic weights undergo \acf{ltp} or \acf{ltd} \citep{Castellani01,Inglebert2020}.